markksantos/ai-yt-title-generator/README.md

 # ai-yt-title-generator
-AI that reads YouTube Video Transcript and comes up with Viral Title Ideas
+AI that reads YouTube Video Transcript and comes up with Viral Title Ideas based on what was said in the video.